-- 1. Click the 360 Analysis tab Reports icon or click the List Reports is toolbar button. - 2.
-Click the New Report Ubutton. - 3.
+- 1. Click the 360 Analysis tab Reports icon or click the List Reports 1 toolbar button. - 2.
+Click the New Report button. - 3.
 Choose the "Detailed scenario comparison" (see figure below) - 4.
 The Reports Wizard will guide you through the reports process, allowing you to customize your report.
 For this tutorial, accept the default settings.
 This will require you to leave many fields blank, selecting Next as you move through the steps.

 - 5. Completed reports are saved in the analysis folder Reports directory.
 Within the Reports directory, all pictures included in your report (such as charts and maps) are saved in an Images folder.
 You can import these images into any presentation or document (including PowerPoint presentations and Microsoft Word documents). - When you are finished with your report, you will be returned to the Reports window.
-Click on the name of
+Click on the name of your new report (the default name is Communityville Scenario Comparison) to open it.
+This report is a stand-alone file that you can copy and share with friends.